 Girls like Malee without anyone to care for them or anyone to miss them if they disappeared are particularly vulnerable to human traffickers.
 It had happened to other unfortunate girls in Malee’s village.

 “The village leaders got in touch with KGS and pleaded for Malee to be taken,” Sunita recalled.

 When she first arrived, Malee acted out, would hit staff and other girls at the shelter.
 She wouldn’t take baths and refused to clean her room.
 She also kept dead bugs in her drawers and allowed them to rot and smell.
 When it rained heavily, Malee would scream and cry because of what her mother did to her.

 No girl deserves to go through what Malee has.
 Malee deserves to know that her future will be better than her past.
-You can give Malee a safe and successful future.
+Your support is helping ADRA give Malee and others like her a safe and successful future.

 *Malee’s name has been changed for her protection